 Need help planning an Oregon Coast itinerary?

-If you’re interested in more detailed itineraries on the Oregon Coast and elsewhere in the Pacific Northwest, sign up for my email newsletter to receive access to my entire Adventure Library, complete with all my itineraries — they include checklists of key things to do and more.
+If you’re interested in more detailed itineraries on the Oregon Coast and elsewhere in the Pacific Northwest, sign up for my email newsletter to access my entire Adventure Library, complete with all my itineraries — they include checklists of key things to do and more.
 There is an easy place to sign up below this article.

 TikTok?
 Here are a few for you to view.